|Friends of Harbison State Forest||Columbia, SC |

 Trail Work News

-WHERE: Gather in Education Center parking lot and we'll head to the to the work site.
+WHERE: Gather in Ed Center parking lot by

 Remember: Bring gloves, snacks and water.